MilesMcBain/rmdgh/README.md

 Probably a Quarto version should be implemented as VSCode extension?
 But then the potential user base is much smaller at present.
 Let's see what Posit does with extensions in the stand-alone Quarto editor that must surely be coming.

+## Can I have a plot in my issue?

+When you add a plot or graphic to an issue in the GitHub text box, you are uploading the graphic file to GitHub.
+Unfortunately, the GitHub issue API does not currently allow the programmatic addition of files to an issue (see [here](https://github.com/isaacs/github/issues/1133)).

+There may eventually be a workarounds (or proper support from GitHub), but there is currently no support for this from `{rmdgh}`.

+Note that the plot files from knitting an `{rmdgh}` issue do get saved locally, so it is possible to create the issue via `{rmdgh}`, and then go to GitHub, and add a comment with the plot from the issue.